JasonMcTigue/data-project/README.md

 ## Introduction
 This project provides the design and documentation for the dataset Galway City Public WCs(Water closets) which is available at [data.gov.ie](https://data.gov.ie/dataset/galway-city-public-wcs)

-I would imagine that this API would be very useful to everyone and espically those who would require wheelchair accessible WCS.
+I would imagine that this API would be very useful to everyone and especially those who would require wheelchair accessible WCs.
 I designed this API with wheelchair accessible needs in mind as I know not every public WC would have access for wheelchairs.
-It would be espically useful for tourists and people who are visiting Galway for the day and wouldn't be that familiar with the city.
+It would be especially useful for tourists and people who are visiting Galway for the day and wouldn't be that familiar with the city.

 This API is extremely simple to use and gives the user information such as the location, the type, the charge to use and whether it is wheelchair accessible or not.